 So when it comes to teaching data viz, we don’t start with a Rockstar Level 10 Sankey Diagram.
 We meet people where they are.

-Here’s how this often plays out in our Graph Guide program.
+Here’s how this often plays out in The Evergreen Data Certification Program.

 Students know they are going to blast through 50 graph tutorials in a year.
 After that, you are expert.
 Or, as one of our students said: